MicrosoftDocs/Devices-docs/surface-hub/surface-hub-3-security.md

 ### BitLocker

 You can enable BitLocker via Intune when joined to Entra ID (Azure AD).
-To learn more, see [Encrypt Windows devices with BitLocker in Intune](/mem/intune/protect/encrypt-devices).
+See [Encrypt Windows devices with BitLocker in Intune](/mem/intune/protect/encrypt-devices) to learn more.

 #### To enable BitLocker on a stand-alone Surface Hub 3